 Like any vaping approach, each path comes with its own benefits and drawbacks.
 In every case, your choice should be determined by your very own specific preferences and nothing else.
 Let’s take a look at some of the pros and cons of these ultra-portable vaporizers and see how they compare to the average device.

-One thing that sets ultra-portable devices apart from your standard vape pen is that they’re incredibly easy to use.
+One thing that sets ultra-portable devices like Juul apart from your standard vape pen is that they’re incredibly easy to use.
 What’s more, POD systems are often pre-filled with higher quality e-liquids that appeal to the seasoned vape veterans.